We all know that dogs are a manâ€™s best friend. Well now dogâ€™s can be a skierâ€™s best friend. And they might even save your life.

 In a life or death situation, that’s exactly the face I want to see while buried in the snow.

-Squaw Valley probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
-With the large, robust terrain of backcountry mountain at Squaw, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.
+Palisades Tahoe probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
+With the large, robust terrain of backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.